rossgk2/techblogs/C# notes.md

 The real difference is that "struct" is synonymous with "value type", and "class" is synonymous with "reference type".
 As a secondary concern, structs do not support inheritance, while classes do.

 This is relevant for understanding the difference between `record class` and  `record struct`.
-The

-## Properties

-We like to think of properties as being fields plus syntactical sugar; technically, they are not.
-You might think that you could use `public readonly string field { get; init; }` in a class, but you cannot, since `readonly` can only be applied to fields and `init` can only be used in properties.

-## Immutability constructs: `const`, `readonly`, `init`, `record class` and `record struct`,  `sealed`

-## `await foreach` vs. `yield`

 ## Access and immutability modifiers

-Unfortunately, the Venn diagram of modifiers that can be applied to fields and modifiers that can be applied to function arguments doesn't have that much of an intersection.
+Unfortunately, in C#,

+* Properties are *not* just fields plus syntactical sugar.
+* Function arguments are not* just fields just in a different context.

+So, unfortunately, there are some modifiers that apply one of properties, function arguments, or fields, but not the other two.
+And in fact the distinction goes further.
+The below table captures it all...

 | Modifier           | Description                                                  | Field   | Property | Function argument | Method  | Local Variable            |
 | ------------------ | ------------------------------------------------------------ | ------- | -------- | ----------------- | ------- | ------------------------- |